LIHEAP and weatherization in Alabama.

 The state does receive funding from the United States Department of Energy's (DOE), however applications are also processed by community action agencies, and the non-profits will usually sign people up for LIHEAP and weatherization at the same time.
 A key benefit is it can reduce energy costs, cooling bills and alleviate high energy burden for low-income families, which will less their need for future financial assistance.

-Applying for energy bill help or free weatherization services in Alabama
+Applying for LIHEAP energy help or free weatherization services in Alabama

 These are income based programs for the low income as well as families in or near poverty.
 Call your local community action agency for information on government utility bill help or energy conservation measures.
-Or call (334) 242-4909 to reach the Alabama Department of Economic and Community Affairs, which is another resource.
+Or call (334) 242-4909 or (334) 242-5290 for LIHEAP applications from the Alabama Department of Economic and Community Affairs, which is another resource.